antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Reference .NET Framework libraries from .NET Standard

-You can now reference .NET Framework libraries from .NET Standard libraries using Visual Studio 2017 15.3. this scenario is more nuanced than is typical.
-It can be thought of as a feature that helps you migrate .NET Framework code to .NET Standard or .NET Core over time (start with binaries and then move to source).
+You can now reference .NET Framework libraries from .NET Standard libraries using Visual Studio 2017 15.3.
+This feature helps you migrate .NET Framework code to .NET Standard or .NET Core over time (start with binaries and then move to source).
 It is also useful in the case that the source code is no longer accessible or is lost for a .NET Framework library, enabling it to be still be used in new scenarios.

 We expect that this feature will be used most commonly from .NET Standard libraries.
 It also works for .NET Core apps and libraries.
 They can depend on .NET Framework libraries, too.